Working & Job Opportunities at The Hideout Lodge & Guest Ranch

 DRA Certification is a plus

-Additional language skills, photograph experience, musical talent, outdoors experience, training are welcome.
+Additional language skills, photography experience, musical talent, outdoors experience, training are welcome.

 Along with your resume, cover letter, and recent picture(s), please be prepared to provide us with a 3 minute video of your horsemanship skills and riding abilities.